McoyJiang/Android-WebP/README.md

 for this approach is very simple, no need to make any introductions

 ### 2 | just use aar dependency
-1. download the framesSquencce-debug.aar file in this project.
+1. download the webp.aar file in this project.

 2. copy this file into your project's libs directory